 The ASUS VivoBook OLED is very portable thanks to its thin and light design, and its power adapter is also compact and fits easily into most bags.

 The ASUS VivoBook's serviceability is great.
 Accessing the internals is easy as you only need to remove nine Philips screws and pry open the bottom panel with a pick or prying tool.
-There's space for a 2.5 inch SATA drive, but there isn't a mounting cable in the box, so you have to find a third-party solution if you want to add a second storage drive.
-Opening the laptop or changing the hardware may void the manufacturer's warranty.
+There's space for a 2.5-inch SATA drive, but there isn't a mounting cable in the box, so you have to find a third-party solution if you want to add a second storage drive.

 The ASUS VivoBook has a basic refresh rate typical of most thin and light productivity laptops.
 While most OLEDs have a near-instantaneous response time, this panel is a bit slow, causing visible ghosting behind fast-moving objects.
 That said, it's still better than most IPS or TN panels on similar types of laptops.